bigsnarfdude/CloudTrailViewer/README.md

-# CloudTrail Viewer
+# CloudTrail Viewer!
-.
 CloudTrail Viewer is a Java Desktop Application for reading and analysing AWS CloudTrail Event logs.

 ## New Feature
 Displaying of API Metrics.